 The Amsterdamse Bos in World War II

 Later in the afternoon, it started to get darker and I decided to head back to my bike.
 When I reached the entrance of the Amsterdamse Bos again, it was nice to see a few rowers training for upcoming competitions in the water.
-It made me happy that spring was about to come back around.
+Surely, spring was about to come back around.

 The Best Time to Visit the Amsterdamse Bos